Toldos: A Study of God’s Providence

 We then learn of the sale of the birthright.
 Jacob’s alacrity in requesting the birthright in exchange for the lentils appears premeditated.
 Later, Rivkah “somehow” hears Isaac preparing to give the blessings to Esav.
 Rivkah dresses Jacob in goat skins and in Esav’s garments scented from the field to deceive the senses of the now blind Isaac into thinking Jacob is the hairy hunter Esav.
 The ruse works.
 And not a split second after Jacob leaves Isaac’s presence, Esav enters requesting the blessings.
 This greatly frightens Isaac, as he realized through a successful blessing of Jacob that he must have been wrong about Esav.
 The blessings’ success indicated divine providence favoring Jacob, while all along Isaac favored Esav.
 Now our questions:

 It is clear: God intended Rivkah to obtain information vital to the establishment of the Jewish people.
 Her difficult pregnancy was intended to direct her to one who would inform her of God’s intentions.
 With that new information obtained via the prophet—“the older would serve the younger”—Rivkah now cherished Jacob over Esav, as she learned through that prophecy that a matter of “nations” depends on the younger Jacob.
 (She was told that two nations would issue from her.)
 The prophecy taught her to be instrumental in securing the younger son’s success, as a means of establishing the nation of Israel.
-She also deduced that Isaac was not given this prophetic information for a reason.
+She also deduced that for good reason, God bypassed Isaac, withholding from him this prophetic information.

 The patriarchs and matriarchs did not function in accord with simplistic favoritism.
 We must not erroneously project such motivation onto them.
 Thus, when the Torah teaches that, “Isaac loved Esav while Rivkah loved Jacob” it teaches an important lesson.
 It appears this lesson is that Isaac was not as well informed as was Rivkah about the natures of their two sons.
 Thus, the Torah saw fit to teach us the imbalance of their divergent loves, so we might appreciate how God orchestrated His providence.
 As Isaac was misled by Esav’s “capturing his father with his mouth” (Gen. 25:28), Isaac desired to bless Esav and not bestow these blessings upon Jacob.
 Isaac was deluded by Esav’s ostensible good nature, as Esav disguised himself as upright with inquiries of proper conduct (capturing him) only to earn Isaac’s favor.
 In truth, Esav was evil.
 In contrast, the Torah teaches that Jacob was a “dweller of tents” (ibid 25:27): he was complete in his perfection and delved into the study of God.